How to Scale Paid User Acquisition in 2023: A 5-Step Process for Success

 The creative strategy is strictly connected to the channels we decide to focus on.
 For example, if you start using TikTok Ads, you will need different types of creatives rather than if you decided to start from Facebook Ads.

-And once the strategy is approved, it is time to put it into place—usually, that’s why phases two and three go together, even if they’re two different phases.
+Once the strategy is approved, it is time to put it into place—usually, that’s why phases two and three go together, even if they’re two different phases.

 Phase three—implementation—is crucial because if we ignore naming conventional budgeting and test structure, we won’t be able to scale and analyze.
 So it’s better to make a specific implementation plan and not stop at the strategic planning.